-- (a) Exhibits
+(a) Exhibits

-- a.1 Certificate of Incorporation of New CEI\
+- a.1 Certificate of Incorporation of New CEI (Incorporated by reference to Exhibit A to the Merger Agreement of Consolidated Edison and Northeast Utilities' Joint Proxy and Registration Statement on Form S-4 filed on March 1, 2000, Registration No. 333-31390).

-- b.1 Amended and Restated Agreement and Plan of Merger\
+- b.1 Amended and Restated Agreement and Plan of Merger (Incorporated by reference to Annex A of Consolidated Edison and Northeast Utilities' Joint Proxy and Registration Statement on Form S-4 filed on March 1, 2000, Registration No. 333-31390).

-- c.1 Joint Proxy and Registration Statement on Form S-4\
+- c.1 Joint Proxy and Registration Statement on Form S-4

+(Incorporated by reference to Consolidated Edison and

+Northeast Utilities' Joint Proxy and Registration Statement on

+Form S-4 filed on March 1, 2000, Registration No. 33331390).

-- d.1 Application to FERC\
+- d.1 Application to FERC

+- d.1-1 Prepared Direct Testimony and Exhibits of William H. Hieronymus

+- d.1-2 FERC Order

-- d.2 Filing made with the DPUC\
+- d.2-1 Filing made with the DPUC

+- d.2-2 DPUC Order

-- d.3 Filing made with the MPUC\
+- d.3-1 Filing made with the MPUC

+- d.3-2 Order of the MPUC

-- d.4 Filing made with the DTE\
+- d.4 Filing made with the DTE

+[No Order required]

-- d.5 Filing made with the DOR\
+- d.5 Intentionally Omitted

-- d.6 Filing made with the NHPUC\
+- d.6-1 Filing made with the NHPUC

+- d.6-2 NHPUC Order

-- d.7 Filing made with the NJBPU\
+- d.7 Filing made with the NJBPU

+[No Order required]

-- d.8 Filing made with the NYPSC\
+- d.8-1 Filing made with the NYPSC

+- d.8-2 NYPSC Order

-- d.9 Filing made with the PAPUC\
+- d.9-1 Filing made with the PAPUC

+- d.9-2 PAPUC Order

-- d.10 Filing made with the VPSB\
+- d.10-1 Filing made with the VPSB

+- d.10-2 Order of the VPSB

-- d.11 Filing made with the NRC\
+- d.11-1 Filing made with the NRC

+- d.11-2 NRC Order

-- f.1 Legal Opinions\
+- f.1 Legal Opinions

-- g.1 Financial Data Schedules\
+- q.1 Financial Data Schedules

-- h.1 Form of Notice\
+- h.1 Form of Notice

-- Gas Retention Analysis\ i.1
+- i.1 Gas Retention Analysis for the CEI Gas Properties

+- i.2 Gas retention Analysis for the NU Gas Properties

+- j.
+Nonutility Subsidiaries of New CEI

+- k.1 Corporate Structure of Consolidated Edison, Inc. Pre-merger

+- k.2 Corporate Structure of Northeast Utilities Pre-merger

+- k.3 Corporate Structure of Combined Companies, Post-merger

+- 1. CEI and PricewaterhouseCoopers, LLP Letters

 - (b) Financial Statements

-- \ To be filed by amendment
+- To be filed by amendment

+- Previously Filed

+- No Filing Required or Made with the DOR

-Item 7.
+ITEM 7.
 Information as to Environmental Effects

-The Transaction neither involves a "major federal action" nor "significantly affects the quality of the human environment" as those terms are used in Section 102(2)(C) of the National Environmental Policy Act, 42U.S.C.
+The Transaction neither involves a "major federal action" nor "significantly affects the quality of the human environment" as those terms are used in Section 102(2)(C) of the National Environmental Policy Act, 42 U.S.C.
 Sec.
 4321 et seq.
 The only federal actions related to the Transaction pertain to the Commission's declaration of the effectiveness of the Registration Statement of CEI and NU on Form S-4, the approvals and actions described under Item 4 and Commission approval of this Application/Declaration.
 Consummation of the Transaction will not result in changes in the operations of CEI, NU or any of their respective subsidiaries that would have any impact on the environment.
 No federal agency is preparing an environmental impact statement with respect to this matter.